 And even if I did pull it off, I would probably be delirious and people would think I had been remiss.
 Or perhaps I would be so awesome that people wouldn’t even notice…but that just sounds like a naive practice without a sound basis.
 And despite being consumed by this foolishness, I wasn’t necessarily thinking about this with a bad premise.
 There’s so much potential in gamification that the world can harness, and all I really wanted is to show up and make it surface.

 So if it has to come to this, which one should I dismiss?

 With all the Fortune 500’s, going to Atlanta could really help my business.
 And because of my parents, I was just in Geneva last Christmas.
-But a chance to visit Europe is hardly something one should just miss, especially when I heard that the other keynote is Sebastian Deterding, who besides being one of my most respected pundits, is often a doubting Thomas when he sees things amiss.
+But a chance to visit Europe is hardly something one should just miss, especially when I heard that the other keynote is Deterding, who besides being a respected pundit, is often a doubting Thomas when he sees things amiss.
 I could also go and visit William Baeyens (you can kind of think of him as my apprentice), whom I believe is based in Paris.

 And yes, I know.
 I broke my promise.

 So what was I talking about again?
 Oh yea, I was having a hard time deciding what I should do about the two potential events.

 So fortunately for me, both event organizers wrote back to me, and generously said they would very much like to make it all work out for me if possible.

 The Atlanta conference proposed that they could move my talk to first thing in the morning on June 19th, which was 8:30, while the Denmark conference offered to move my talk to later in the afternoon.